-The Focke-Wulf Fw 200 Condor was Nazi Germany's only effective four-engine bomber.
+The Focke-Wulf Fw 200 Condor was the Third Reich's only effective four-engine bomber.
 It was used in a variety of roles, which was quite common for effective German aircraft of the period such as the Junkers Ju-88, He-111, Bf-110 and Ju-52.
 While the Condor could not do all the things that the Allied bombers could do as effectively as they could, and had several major drawbacks in its design that were never really addressed, what it could do, it did very well.

 The Condor was an all-metal four-engined monoplane.
 As was often the case with German military aircraft, it had its origins as a long-range airliner.

 Kurt Tank was one of the top aircraft designers in history.
 He had to his credit the Focke-Wulf 190, widely considered the most effective German fighter of the middle years of World War II, along with other top aircraft such as the Ta 152.

 During the early 1930s, he proposed to Lufthansa, headed at that time by Dr. Rudolf Stuessel, the creation of a trans-atlantic passenger airliner.
 It was a novel idea for the time, but the airline company agreed, and in June 1936 issued the specifications.

 Design chores were handled by Ludwig Mittelhuber.
 Wilhelm Bansemir served as project director.
 Tank himself took the first prototype, V1, into the air on 27 July 1937.
 It was powered by four American 875 hp Pratt & Whitney Hornet radial engines.Two more prototypes were built, V2 and V3, these using German 720 hp BMW 132G-1 radial engines.